-We continued to engage with the uniformed services and outside experts on issues such as warfighting concepts and force planning.
-Our work with officials from closely allied governments also proceeded, as we sought to deepen our shared understanding of their strategies, alliance dynamics, and joint operations thinking.
-As part of our public education work, we welcomed two classes of Defense Journalism Seminar Series Fellows, providing them the opportunity to engage directly with subject matter experts and further their understanding of defense issues.
-We are presently conducting our Congressional Defense Seminar Series, engaging staff members from both houses, to help them sharpen their thinking on defense and security matters.
-Last summer, we had the pleasure of hosting the 2022 class of Secretary of Defense Executive Fellows for a week of discussions on topics ranging from U.S. grand strategy to private sector workplace dynamics.
+As part of our public education mission, we conducted the most recent iteration of our Congressional Defense Seminar Series, engaging staff members from both houses of Congress, to help them sharpen their thinking on defense and security issues.
+We also welcomed the most recent class of Defense Journalism Seminar Series fellows, providing them the opportunity to engage directly with subject matter experts and sharpen their understanding of defense issues.
+Last summer we had the pleasure of hosting the 2023 class of Secretary of Defense Executive Fellows for a week of discussions on topics ranging from U.S. grand strategy to private sector workplace dynamics.
+This fall we conducted a highly successful Strategic Choices Exercise as part of the Ronald Reagan Institute-Alexander Hamilton Society Peace Through Strength Boot Camp.
 We look forward to continuing all of these programs in the coming year.